-From its initial U.S. release on August 15th to just the Sunday of its opening weekend, “Crazy Rich Asians” has already pulled in more than $35 million, classifying it a huge box office success.
+From its initial North America release on August 15 to the Sunday of its opening weekend, “Crazy Rich Asians” has already pulled in more than $35 million, classifying it a huge box office success.
 It has also attracted a large amount of press attention and social media chatter for a number of reasons.
 While it is a refreshing revival of the romantic comedy and has a number of strong female characters, the more impressive and important aspect of the film is its all-Asian cast – a first for Hollywood’s silver screen in 25 years.

 The film is a classic, yet lavish, East-meets-West affair, and there are striking similarities to a film industry we know and love for its iconic and sometimes fantastical depictions of love.

 Here are seven ways “Crazy Rich Asians” reminds us of Bollywood: